All Episodes

 It's the one therapeutic that has shown the most promise to help people, whether you're vaccinated or unvaccinated, if you get the infusion early, and I know a ton of people that have gotten it.

-Uh in every case within 48 hours they feel infinitely better.
+In every case, within 48 hours, they feel infinitely better.

 Not one.

-And and I just don't understand in a workplace where you have ninety-nine people that a manager can decide that distancing markers, masks, air filters, open the windows, do your cleaning.
+And I just don't understand in a workplace where you have 99 people that a manager can decide that distancing markers, masks, air filters, open the windows, do your cleaning.

-Yeah, what they're gonna do is they're gonna purposely fine, but if it's not a good idea, everybody has to be mandated.
+Yeah, what they're going to do is they're going to purposely everybody has to be mandated.

-Well, you know, and if you're asking for you you want to apply common sense to this.
+Well, you know, if you're asking for, you want to apply common sense to this.

 There is none.